 We are a diversified property/casualty insurance group serving businesses and individuals in specialty and niche markets that require specialized underwriting expertise or market knowledge.
-We currently offer standard commercial insurance, specialty commercial insurance and personal insurance in selected market subcategories that are characteristically low-severity and short-tailed risks.
+We currently offer standard commercial insurance, specialty commercial insurance and personal insurance in selected market subcategories that are characteristically low-severity and predominately short-tailed risks.

-We market, distribute, underwrite and service our property/casualty insurance products through the following business units, each of which has a specific focus:
+We market, distribute, underwrite and service our property/ casualty insurance products through the following business units, each of which has a specific focus:

 - Our Standard Commercial business unit primarily underwrites lower-severity, short-tailed commercial property/casualty insurance products in the standard market.
-We distribute these products through a network of over 325 independent agents primarily serving businesses in the non-urban areas of Texas, New Mexico, Oregon, Idaho, Montana, Washington, Utah, Wyoming, Arkansas and Hawaii. - Our E&S Commercial business unit primarily offers general liability, commercial automobile and commercial property policies in the excess and surplus lines market.
+We distribute these products through a network of over 320 independent agents primarily serving businesses in the non-urban areas of Texas, New Mexico, Oregon, Idaho, Montana, Washington, Utah, Wyoming, Arkansas and Hawaii. - Our Workers Compensation business unit, which was acquired July 1, 2011, offers small and middle market workers compensation insurance products.
+We distribute these products through a network of 192 independent agents in Texas. - Our E&S Commercial business unit primarily offers general liability, commercial automobile and commercial property policies in the excess and surplus lines market.
 We offer these products to small and medium-sized commercial businesses and healthcare professionals that often do not meet the underwriting requirements of standard insurers.
-The E&S Commercial business unit markets its products in 24 states through 12 wholesale brokers and 63 general agency offices, as well as over 435 active independent retail agent offices throughout Texas and Oregon.
+The E&S Commercial business unit markets its products in 41 states through 19 wholesale brokers and 66 general agency offices, as well as 230 independent retail agent offices throughout Texas and Oregon. - Our Personal Lines business unit offers non-standard personal automobile, low value dwelling/homeowners, renters, manufactured homes, motorcycle, and business automobile policies.
+We market these policies through a network of over 8,700 independent retail agents in 33 states. - Our General Aviation business unit offers general aviation property/casualty insurance primarily for private and small commercial aircraft and airports, marketed through approximately 200 independent specialty brokers in 47 states.

-- Our Personal Lines business unit offers non-standard personal automobile, low value dwelling/homeowners, renters, motorcycle and business automobile policies.
-We market these policies through a network of over 5,500 independent retail agents in 28 states. - Our General Aviation business unit offers general aviation property/casualty insurance primarily for private and small commercial aircraft and airports, marketed through approximately 200 independent specialty brokers in 47 states. - Our Excess & Umbrella business unit offers small and middle market excess liability insurance and commercial umbrella coverage on both an admitted and non-admitted basis focusing primarily on trucking, specialty automobile, and non-fleet automobile coverage.
+Our Excess & Umbrella business unit offers small and middle market excess liability insurance and commercial umbrella coverage on both an admitted and non-admitted basis focusing primarily on trucking, specialty automobile, and non-fleet automobile coverage.
 We market these products through over 100 wholesale brokers nationally.

 The insurance policies produced by our business units are written by our insurance company subsidiaries, as well as unaffiliated insurers.
-Our insurance company subsidiaries have an A.M.
-Best financial strength rating of "A-" VIII (Excellent).
+A.M.
+Best has assigned a financial strength rating of "A-" VIII (Excellent) to each of our insurance company subsidiaries except TBIC, which is not presently rated.
 These insurance company subsidiaries are:

-- American Hallmark Insurance Company of Texas, which presently retains a portion of the risks on the policies marketed by each of our business units; - Hallmark Specialty Insurance Company, which presently retains a portion of the risks on the policies marketed by our E&S Commercial and Excess & Umbrella business units; - Hallmark Insurance Company, which presently retains a portion of the risks on policies marketed by our Personal Lines, E&S Commercial, General Aviation and Excess & Umbrella business units; - Hallmark County Mutual Insurance Company, which presently fronts certain lines of business in our E&S Commercial and Personal Lines business units in Texas, where we previously produced policies for third party county mutual insurance companies and reinsured 100% for a fronting fee.
-Hallmark County Mutual Insurance Company does not retain any business; and - Hallmark National Insurance Company ("HNIC"), which was acquired on December 31, 2010.
-Simultaneous with the closing of the acquisition, HNIC entered into reinsurance contracts with an affiliate of the seller, State Auto Property & Casualty Insurance Company ("SAPCI"), pursuant to which SAPCI will handle all claims and assume all liabilities arising under policies issued by HNIC prior to the closing and a portion of the liabilities during a transition period of up to six months following the closing.
-Commencing January 1, 2011, HNIC retains a portion of the risks on the policies marketed by our Personal Lines business unit.
+- American Hallmark Insurance Company of Texas, which presently retains a portion of the risks on the policies marketed by each of our business units; - Hallmark Specialty Insurance Company, which presently retains a portion of the risks on the policies marketed by our E&S Commercial and Excess & Umbrella business units; - Hallmark Insurance Company, which presently retains a portion of the risks on policies marketed by our Personal Lines, E&S Commercial, General Aviation and Excess & Umbrella business units; - Hallmark County Mutual Insurance Company, which presently fronts certain lines of business in our E&S Commercial and Personal Lines business units in Texas and does not retain any business; - Hallmark National Insurance Company, which we acquired on December 31, 2010, retains a portion of the risks on the policies marketed by our Personal Lines business unit; and - Texas Builders Insurance Company, which we acquired on July 1, 2011, retains a portion of the risks on the workers compensation policies marketed by our Workers Compensation business unit.